 - Only use the voltage specified as correct for the instrument.
-The required voltage is printed on the name plate of the instrument. - Use the specified adaptor (PA-301 or an equivalent recommended by Yamaha) only.
+The required voltage is printed on the name plate of the instrument. - (PSR-S900) Use the specified adaptor (PA-300B/PA-300 or an equivalent recommended by Yamaha) only.
+Using the wrong adaptor can result in damage to the instrument or overheating. - (PSR-S700) Use the specified adaptor (PA-301/PA-300B/PA-300 or an equivalent recommended by Yamaha) only.
 Using the wrong adaptor can result in damage to the instrument or overheating. - Check the electric plug periodically and remove any dirt or dust which may have accumulated on it. - Do not place the AC adaptor cord near heat sources such as heaters or radiators, and do not excessively bend or otherwise damage the cord, place heavy objects on it, or place it in a position where anyone could walk on, trip over, or roll anything over it.